Nenotriple/img-txt_viewer/README.md

   <summary>Click here to view release notes for v1.95</summary>

   - New:
-    - New tab `Stats`: View file stats related to the current directory, such as: total files/characters/captions, average characters/words/captions per file, and lists of captions/resolutions/common words, and more.
+    - New tab `Stats`: View file stats related to the current directory, including total files, characters, captions, average characters, words, captions per file, lists of captions, resolutions, common words, and more.
-    - New option `Loading Order`: Use this option to set the loading order based on the name, file size, date, ascending/descending, etc.
+    - New option `Loading Order`: Set the loading order based on name, file size, date, ascending/descending, etc.
-    - New option `Reset Settings`: This will reset all user settings to their default parameters, and optionally reset "My Tags".
+    - New option `Reset Settings`: Reset all user settings to their default parameters, with an option to reset “My Tags”.
+    - New option `Auto-Delete Blank Files`: Enable this setting to automatically remove blank text files when they're saved. [#25](https://github.com/Nenotriple/img-txt_viewer/issues/25)
-    - New tool `Rename Pair`: Use this tool to manually rename a single img-txt pair.
+    - New tool `Rename Pair`: Manually rename a single img-txt pair.
+    - New tool `Create Blank Text Pairs`: This tool will create a text file for any un-paired image.
+    - New tool `Archive Dataset`: Use this to quickly zip the current working folder.
+    - New Tool `Batch Upscale`: Same as 'Upscale Image', but this can upscale an entire folder of images.
-    - Improved text selection logic for the primary text box and most text entries, treating common punctuation and symbols as word boundaries on double-click and allowing you to select entire entry text strings with a triple-click. #26
+    - Enhanced text selection for the primary text box and most text entries, treating common punctuation and symbols as word boundaries on double-click and allowing selection of entire entry text strings with a triple-click. [#26](https://github.com/Nenotriple/img-txt_viewer/issues/26)
     - New text box right-click menu option: `Open Text File...`